Table of Contents

 Again, cite and release does not reduce the possible sentence for any offense, including jail time.
 Cite and release is not available for any felony offense or for any violent offense.
 Possession of marijuana under two ounces is still punishable by up to 180 days in jail and up to a $2,000 fine.
 Possession of marijuana between two and four ounces is still punishable by up to one year in jail and a $4,000 fine.

 Dallas, Harris, Travis and Bexar Counties are among the small, but growing, list of counties in Texas that have implemented cite and release policies.
+Dallas County has also started rejecting low-level possession of marijuana cases altogether.
 It will be interesting to see if cite and release continues to gain momentum in Texas.

-If you’ve been charged with possession of cannabis in any amount in north Texas, call a Fort Worth marijuana lawyer for legal help.
+If you’ve been charged with possession of marijuana in any amount in north Texas, call a Fort Worth marijuana lawyer for legal help.
+Call us at (817) 203-2220 today.